Thermodynamics of inhomogenous imperfect quantum gases in harmonic traps: The Appendix

 which, after inserting into the second-quantized Hamiltonian and assuming $\gamma/\omega=const$, leads to the imperfect trapped gas Hamiltonian.
 Note that the condition $\gamma\sim \omega$ can be imposed at the level of the saddle point expansion, which is in our case equivalent to the thermodynamic limit.
-It is straightforward to generalize the above considerations to higher dimensions.